zcash/halo2/book/src/user/wasm-port.md

 ### Params

 Additionally, both the prover and verifier functions input `params_ser`, a serialised form of the public parameters of the polynomial commitment scheme.
 These are passed in as input (instead of being regenerated in prove/verify functions) as a performance optimisation since these are constant based only on the circuit's value of `K`.
-We can store these seperately on a static web server and pass them in as input to the WASM.
-To generate the binary serialised form of these (seperately outside the WASM functions), you can run something like:
+We can store these separately on a static web server and pass them in as input to the WASM.
+To generate the binary serialised form of these (separately outside the WASM functions), you can run something like:

 ```rust,ignore
 fn write_params(K: u32) {